srg-imperial/GrayC/ISSTA-2023-AE/README.md

 This repository contains the data and code to reproduce the results in the paper "GrayC: Greybox Fuzzing of Compilers and Analysers for C".

+*NOTE:* see these links for bug reports and raw data for [section 4](data/Evaluation/USING-GRAYC-IN-THE-WILD) and TODO.

 # II.
 GrayC Artifact ISSTA 2023 - Phase 1